lightvector/KataGo/README.md

 In one experiment, I found that adding a single residual block that performs a 1x9 and then a 9x1 convolution (as well as in parallel a 9x1 and then a 1x9 convolution, sharing weights) appears to decrease the loss slightly more than adding an additional ordinary block that does two 3x3 convolutions.

-The idea is that such a block makes it easier for the neural net to propagate certain kinds of information faster across distance, in the case where such information doesn't need to involve as-detail of nonlinear computations, faster than 3x3 convolutions would allow.
+The idea is that such a block makes it easier for the neural net to propagate certain kinds of information faster across distance in the case where it doesn't need very detailed of nonlinear computations, much faster than 3x3 convolutions would allow.
 For example, one might imagine this being used to propagate information about large-scale influence from walls.

-However, there's the drawback that either this causes an horizontal-vertical asymmetry, if you don't do the convolutions in both orders of orientations, or else this block costs twice in performance as much as an ordinary residual block.
+However, there's the drawback that either this causes an horizontal-vertical asymmetry if you don't do the convolutions in both orders of orientations, or else this block costs twice in performance as much as an ordinary residual block.
 I suspect it's possible to get a version that is more purely benefiting, but I haven't tried a lot of permutations on this idea yet, so this is still an area to be explored.

 ## Parametric ReLUs